brando90/ultimate-utils/prompts/other/negotiations.md

 - word/phrase switch: `adjust offer`
 - word/phrase switch: `I'm sorry I can't accept 80K base salary --> I'm excited for the team and enjoyed meeting everyone.
 In terms of total compensation, I'm looking for something closer to 250k.
 Would you be open to a base salary of $160K? (or whatever the # is for your uppoer band for your role, if you identify yourself as a top performer).`
 - word/phrase switch: `I can't do X --> I don't think I can do at the current level -- 250k tot comp is what I need to be able to sign.
 Can you be more flexible somewhere else, e.g., Equity?
 What about 20K for equiaty and the rest signing bonus -- that would get us to $250K. ... reply tough but I will see what I can do ... -> Ok I understand.
 I'm ready to sign if we can get to that number.`
+- word/phrase switch: `target tot comp --> the total compensation needed for me to sign is $250K.`

 Soft considerations:
 - Keep relationship warm